-Financial institutions may send you a single issue code / one time PIN (OTP) to your mobile number before you can complete a transaction.
+Financial institutions may send you a single issue code / one-time PIN (OTP) to your mobile number before you can complete a transaction.
 They may provide a token (a small physical device) that generates an OTP at the push of a button or have an OTP generating application embedded in their mobile/online banking solution.

 If you are planning to set up your own blog/website check out what common technology mistakes you should avoid when starting a website for more learnings.

-- Your website name (domain) will cost you USD12-15 per year.
+- Your website name (domain) will cost USD12-15 per year.

 - Web hosting space (hosting account) normally costs USD4-8 per month, depending on the host company you choose.